dashpay/docs-platform/docs/reference/data-contracts.md

 #### Special requirements for `object` properties

-The `object` type cannot be an empty object, but must have one or more defined properties.
+The `object` type cannot be an empty object but must have one or more defined properties.
 For example, the `body` property shown below is an object containing a single string property (`objectProperty`):

 ```javascript
 const contractDocuments = {